 - You will need formal agreement with your recommendation from the Transport Agency.

 - You also need to follow any internal approval procedures that apply within your organisation, as continuing beyond PoE will mean committing time and resources.

 - Ensure the memo is recorded where it can be retrieved for future reference, especially if the recommendation at this stage is to do nothing.
 It may save a problem owner time later if the same or a similar problem arises.

-- Point of entry file notes can be uploaded to Transport Investment Online (TIO), as a supporting document in the ‘Activities’ section.
+- PoE file notes can be uploaded to Transport Investment Online (TIO), as a supporting document in the ‘Activities’ section.

 Access TIO (external link)

 Your organisation makes a decision about whether to advance the business case process based on the recommendation you have agreed.